satoridev-web/satori-studio/docs/STUDIO-GLOBAL-SETTINGS.md

 - `section_padding_default`

 ## Admin screen
-- Location: SATORI Studio → **Global Settings**
+- Location: SATORI Studio → **Global Settings** tab rendered within the main SATORI Studio Settings shell.
 - Group: `satori_studio_global_settings_group`
 - Behaviour: stores values via the WordPress Settings API; no runtime overrides are applied in this phase.
-- Admin registration: menu and submenu are registered through the core Admin bootstrap to avoid duplicates.
+- Admin registration: the parent settings shell remains the Beaver Builder settings page; Global Settings renders as an internal tab without registering its own admin page slug.
 - Beaver Builder settings sidebar surfaces a convenience link back to Global Settings without altering BB Lite defaults.
-- Navigation wiring: the Beaver Builder settings splash template (`includes/admin-settings-welcome.php`) is only included by the canonical settings controller, while the sidebar link is injected via `fl_builder_admin_settings_nav_after` as a single list item pointing to `admin.php?page=satori-studio-global-settings`.
+- Navigation wiring: the Beaver Builder settings splash template (`includes/admin-settings-welcome.php`) is only included by the canonical settings controller, while the sidebar link is injected via `fl_builder_admin_settings_nav_after` as a single list item pointing to `admin.php?page=fl-builder-settings&tab=satori-global-settings`.
-- Submenu registration: Global Settings is registered as a hidden submenu under the SATORI Studio settings slug (`fl-builder-settings`) with the menu slug `satori-studio-global-settings`, keeping it accessible via direct URL without adding clutter to the main WordPress sidebar.
 - Capability: access to Global Settings uses the same capability as the primary SATORI Studio Settings screen (`manage_options` by default).
 - Rendering notes: `FLBuilderAdminSettings::render()` is the sole entry point for the settings UI and is guarded to run only